He Didn’t: An “Arrested Development” Writer On Twitter’s Most-Used Political Meme

 — John Levenstein (@johnlevenstein) March 8, 2017

 “As a writer I never really leaned on the narrator contradicting characters, but it did start to creep into the show,” he says.
 “I’ve always argued in favor of holding self-referential moments to a higher standard and using them sparingly.
-Personally I feel like the device of the narrator contradicting characters has become almost impossible to use in the show, now that it’s a meme.”
+Personally I feel like the device of the narrator contradicting characters has become almost impossible to use in the show–[a fifth season is in the works]–now that it’s a meme.”

 Trump: I wish you the best of luck in your future endeavors.